wembley00t/UFOs/README.md

 ### Filtering the Table

 The table allows for users to filter the table for one criteria or multiple criteria at the same time.

 The first image shows the results if filtered only on date.

 ![date filter](https://user-images.githubusercontent.com/100876517/172072590-50406e6e-be55-479d-8523-cd39e4d7c108.png)

 The second image shows the results if filtered on two criteria.
-In this exampple, the two criteria are city and shape.
+In this exampple, the user entered two criteria which are city and shape.

 ![la mesa](https://user-images.githubusercontent.com/100876517/172072607-2271554a-1173-46fa-a8d2-cb9e91215a0c.png)

-* The average temperature for the month of June is 75 degrees compared to 71 degrees for December.
-* The max temperature for the month of June is 85 degrees compared to 83 degrees for December.
-* The minimum temperature for the month of June is 64 degrees compared to 56 degrees for December.
-  This statistic reflects the most difference between the two months.

 ## Summary